cnaigithub/SpeechDewarping/README.md

 # Speech De-warping
-PyTorch implementation of the paper "Unsupervised Pre-training for Data-Efficient Text-to-Speech on Low Resource Languages", ICASSP 2023.
+PyTorch implementation of our [paper](https://arxiv.org/abs/2303.15669) "Unsupervised Pre-training for Data-Efficient Text-to-Speech on Low Resource Languages", ICASSP 2023.

 > **Abstract:**
 > Neural text-to-speech (TTS) models can synthesize natural human speech when trained on large amounts of transcribed speech.